Psalm 79

 Introduction

 Psalm 79 is a communal lament from the Asaphite collection (Psalms 73–83), written in response to a catastrophic foreign invasion of Jerusalem.
-The historical background most naturally fits the Babylonian destruction of the city in 587/586 BC, when Nebuchadnezzar's forces sacked the temple, slaughtered thousands, left the dead unburied, and deported the survivors — though some scholars have suggested the Assyrian campaigns or the Maccabean period.
+The historical background likely fits the Babylonian destruction of the city in 587/586 BC, when Nebuchadnezzar's forces sacked the temple, slaughtered thousands, left the dead unburied, and deported the survivors — though some scholars have suggested the Assyrian campaigns or the Maccabean period.
 Asaph's guild transmitted this psalm as a liturgical resource for exactly such moments of national catastrophe: when the holy city lay in ruins and the people struggled to understand why God had allowed it.
-The psalm is a companion piece to Psalm 74, which shares its historical setting but focuses more on the desolation of the sanctuary; Psalm 79 focuses more on the slaughter of the people and the dishonor done to God's name among the nations.
-Both psalms are among the most starkly anguished in the entire Psalter.
+It is a companion piece to Psalm 74, which shares its historical setting but dwells more on the desolation of the sanctuary; Psalm 79 turns instead to the slaughter of the people and the dishonor done to God's name before the nations.
+Both rank among the Psalter's sharpest expressions of national grief.

 The psalm moves through three interconnected movements: a description of the catastrophe and its shame (vv.
 1–4), a petition for God's wrath to turn toward the nations rather than Israel (vv.
 5–12), and a vow of perpetual praise if God will act (v.
 13).
-What is theologically remarkable is the appeal to God's own reputation: the psalmist does not primarily argue that Israel deserves to be rescued, but that God's name is at stake before the watching nations.
+What stands out theologically is the appeal to God's own reputation: the psalmist does not argue that Israel deserves rescue, but that God's name is at stake before the watching nations.
 This God-centered motivation for deliverance anticipates Ezekiel 36:22–23, where God acts "for the sake of my holy name."
-The psalm is also quoted in part in Revelation 16:1, where the bowls of wrath are poured out on the nations — a use that signals its ongoing eschatological relevance.
+The psalm may also be echoed in Revelation 16:1, where the bowls of wrath are poured out on the nations — though the connection is thematic rather than a direct quotation.

 The Catastrophe Described (vv.
 1–4)